How to Invest $200K: 9 Best Ways in 2023

 1. Work with a Financial Advisor

-They can also assist you with identifying your risk tolerance and making informed investment choices that align with your financial goals.
-Knowing you’re working with an expert can provide you with peace of mind as you make decisions about your investments and manage your portfolio.
+They can assist you with identifying your risk tolerance and making informed investment choices that align with your financial goals.
+Knowing you’re working with an expert can provide peace of mind as you make investment decisions and manage your portfolio.

 Our top pick is J.P.
 Morgan’s Personal Advisors Service, one of the most reputable companies in the financial industry.
 The service gives you access to a team of financial advisors who work with you to create a tailored financial plan based on your goals.

-That includes selecting expertly-curated portfolios to invest your funds in and rebalancing your accounts to keep you on track.
+The service includes selecting expertly-curated portfolios to invest your funds and rebalancing your accounts to keep you on track.
 You also get ongoing support, with annual check-ins and access to your advisors by phone or video call for advice.
-For a limited time, the service is free for the first six months.
+J.P.
+Morgan currently has a promotion that offers the service free for six months for a limited time.

 INVESTMENT AND INSURANCE PRODUCTS ARE: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE